How to Start Exercising Again in Your 50s (and Beyond) Without Injury

 2. Prioritizing Cardio Over Strength Training

-Endless walking or cardio alone won’t rebuild muscle or metabolism.
+Endless walking or cycling won’t rebuild lost muscle or reverse the metabolic slowdown that comes with menopause.

 3. Ignoring Recovery